 Make progress on an issue (e.g. the event could involve group members working on a project, or fundraising)

-- Decide who the target audience is, and how best to reach them.
+- Decide who the target audience is and how best to reach them.
 You could have a public event and aim to attract your target audience by carefully crafting its description or by advertising in select areas.
 If you are receiving applications for an event, beware that rejecting applicants can damage your image.

-- Choose an idea for the event.
-If the event has a topic, read up on it in advance.
-You can get some event ideas in the “Events” page.
+- Choose a format for the event (e.g. discussion group, social, retreat, conference, etc.).
+Read up on relevant topics in advance.
+You can get some ideas for event formats in the “Events” page.

-- Choose (and book if necessary) an appropriate venue and time.
+- Choose an appropriate venue and time.
+Book if necessary.

 a.
-Even for casual events, have an “official” end time to mark the expected time people are likely to start leaving.
-If possible, allow for people to hang around afterwards if they wish to continue discussions.
+Even for casual events, define an end time to signal when people will start leaving.
+If possible, allow people to hang around afterwards if they wish to continue discussions.

 b.
-If you decide to host a more formal or structured event, budget time for attendees to talk after an event, and consider encouraging this by offering refreshments.
-More information on venues here.
+If you decide to host a more formal or structured event, set aside time for attendees to talk afterwards.
+Consider encouraging this by offering refreshments.

 - Send a reminder message out a day or two in advance of the event.